Diamondbacks vs. Cubs Player Props Betting Odds

 Walker Stats

-- Christian Walker has put up 137 hits with 34 doubles, a triple, 30 home runs and 56 walks.
-He has driven in 91 runs with eight stolen bases.
+- Christian Walker has 138 hits with 34 doubles, a triple, 30 home runs, 56 walks and 91 RBI.
+He's also stolen eight bases.

-- Walker has picked up a hit in four games in a row.
+- Walker has picked up at least one hit in five games in a row.
 During his last five outings he is batting .333 with a home run, a walk and two RBI.

 Walker Recent Games